ruddyscent/udacity-workspace/ud810/README.md

 # Introduction to Computer Vision

-This container supports M1 Mac.

-This container provides an JupyterLab with Octave keneel.
+This container provides a JupyterLab server with an Octave kernel.
+The supported platform is amr64v8, which is the M1 series of Mac.

-You need to set the following environment variable in `.env` file at the class root.
+You need to set the following environment variable in the `.env` file at the class root.
 * JUPYTER_TOKEN=letmein
 * JUPYTER_PORT=8888